passepartoutvpn/passepartout/README.md

 ## Donations

-Passepartout is free software, donations are extremely welcome.

-Bitcoin address: [16w2AWamiH2SS68NYSMDcrbh5MnZ1c5eju][about-btc]
+Passepartout is free software.
+If you like it, please [support me on Patreon][about-patreon].

 [openvpn]: https://openvpn.net/index.php/open-source/overview.html